Influence maximization by rumor spreading on correlated networks through community identification: Results and discussion

 \subsection{Impact of assortativity on real world networks}

-We also analyze the information maximization problem in eight real-world networks (see Table~\ref{tab:basesUtilizadas}).
+We also analyze the spreading process in eight real-world networks (see Table~\ref{tab:basesUtilizadas}).
 These networks present different levels of degree-degree correlation and community organization.
-The final fraction of stiflers, i.e., informed individuals, $\Inf(\Sd)$ is calculated by considering the number of initial spreaders (seeds) in the interval $[2, \eta_{\hbox{max}}]$, where $\eta_{\hbox{max}}$ corresponds to $10\%$ of nodes.
+The optimal fraction of stiflers $\Inf(\Sd)$, i.e., the maximum informed individuals in function of {\Sd}, is calculated by considering the number of initial seeds in the interval $[2, \eta_{\hbox{ max}}]$, where $\eta_{\hbox{ max}}$ corresponds to $10\%$ of nodes.
+We limit the simulation until $10\%$ of network size because the greedy method has a very high computational cost.
+For instance, the identification until the $10\%$ of most influential spreaders took about two months for the \emph{Caida} network, whereas our method provides similar results in less than two hours.

 The set of initial spreaders are selected uniformly at random or according to centrality measures calculated from the whole network or inside communities.
-Fig.~\ref{fig:resReals} shows the final fraction of stiflers obtained according to different number of seeds.
-We can see that a peak in the curve $\Inf(\Sd)$ occurs in disassortative networks.
-These results are similar to those obtained in artificial networks (see Figure~\ref{fig:resArtf}).
+Fig.~\ref{fig:resReals} shows the maximum relative fraction of stiflers obtained in function of the number of seeds.
+We can see that a peak in the relative curve ($\Inf(\Sd) - |\Sd|/N$) occurs in disassortative networks for the higher ranking strategy.
+These results are similar to those obtained in artificial networks (see Fig.~\ref{fig:resArtf}).

-Fig.~\ref{fig:resReals} also shows that the selection of initial spreaders according to communities provides more informed individuals than the greedy approach in the Google+ network.
-For the remainder networks, the greedy and community-based methods provide similar fraction of informed nodes.
-Thus, since the greedy method is computationally expensive, the selection of seeds according to communities revealed to be more suitable.
-Moreover, the choice of seeds according to global centrality measures provides lesser informed nodes than the random selection of seeds, mainly in assortative networks.
-This is due to the interaction of central spreaders in the early steps of the process, as central nodes tend to be connected in these networks.
+Contrary what is currently expected, the choice of seeds according to global centrality measures provides lesser informed nodes than the random selection of seeds, mainly in assortative networks (see for instance Fig.~\ref{fig:resReals} (e),(g),(h) and Fig.~\ref{fig:resArtfAnnex}(b)).
+This is due to the interaction of central spreaders in the early steps of the process, as central nodes tend to be connected in these networks and cause that spreaders in rumor dynamic turn inactive more quickly.

-Figure~\ref{fig:realVelocity} shows the velocity for achieving the peak of spreaders, {\Vel}, for the three methods considered here and different sizes of $\Sd$, grouped by the networks: \emph{Google+} (dissassortative) (Fig.~\ref{fig:realVelocity}(a)), \emph{email} (non-correlated) (Fig.~\ref{fig:realVelocity}(b)); and \emph{astrophysics} (assortative) (Fig.~\ref{fig:realVelocity}(c)).
-We notice that the method based on communities presents propagation velocities higher than the greedy approach, for sizes of initial seeds lower than $2\%$ of network size.
-For non-correlated and assortative networks, all the methods present close behavior.
-In the case of assortative networks, the selection by communities also provides the higher velocities.
-Thus, the information propagate faster when the initial seeds are selected by communities.